 Soda-lime-silica float glass materials with sight glass quality are ideal for all use cases that don't require the highest quality surfaces, a high flatness, or material purity.
 The glass consists of about 71 % silica.
 Sodium carbonate ("soda") is added to lower the glass transition temperature, increasing the glass's water solubility.
 Chemical durability is partially gained back by adding calcium oxide ("lime"), magnesium oxide, and aluminum oxide.
 The result is a low-cost glass with a lowered melting temperature that can be efficiently processed and is suitable for all commercial uses with moderate requirements.

 When looking with the naked eye, the glass has a high-quality appearance, and there are no significant defects or inhomogeneities in the material when looking through it.

-However, this silica glass material does not achieve our iron-reduced selected float glass, and its physical purity is not as high.
-For example, with soda-lime glass with sight glass quality, a slight grey haze can become visible under strong lighting conditions.
-However, this effect is not perceived under normal lighting conditions, and it has almost no effect on the transmission.
-About 90 % of the visible light is still transmitted, which is only less 1 % compared to our selected float glass.
+However, this silica glass material does not achieve our iron-reduced selected float glass's excellent surface quality and flatness, and its physical purity is not as high.
+For example, a slight grey haze can become visible under intense inspection light with sight glass grade soda-lime glass.
+However, this effect is not perceived under normal lighting conditions and has almost no impact on the transmission.
+About 90 % of visible light is still transmitted, only 1 % less than our selected float glass materials offer.

-Since soda-lime-silica float glass is not an optical glass, all specifications above are subject to inevitable fluctuations.
+*The glass composition can fluctuate from batch to batch.
+The percentages given are only typical averages and do not add up to exactly 100 %.
+Since soda-lime-silica float glass is not an optics-grade glass, all specifications above are subject to inevitable fluctuations.
 Therefore, all specifications are only rough approximations.

 All given details and specifications are mean reference values and are not guaranteed.
 Also, please consider the "Notes on technical specifications".

-© 1994 - 2020 Präzisions Glas & Optik GmbH
+© 1994 – 2023 Präzisions Glas & Optik GmbH